capnramses/apg_mesh/README.md

     @bounding_radius 3.01

-This is indented to be used with frustum culling algorithms.
+This is intended to be used with frustum culling algorithms.

 ##Dependencies##